intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/retrieval/README.md

 ```

 ## Performance acceleration on Intel® Xeon SPR
-You can utilize the following script to execute the code on an Intel® Xeon SPR processor, enhancing inference speed.
+You can utilize the following script to execute the code on Intel® Xeon SPR processor to accelerate the inference.
 ```bash
 conda install jemalloc gperftools -c conda-forge -y bash run_retrieval_on_cpu.sh